mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 ---

 ## Branch Functions
-Functions receives the main composite type `PowerSystem` and arguments by keyword to set or change branch parameters.
-Further, functions affect field `branch`, but also fields `acModel` and `dcModel`.
+Functions receive the composite type `PowerSystem` and arguments by keyword to set or change branch parameters.
+Further, functions update the field `branch`, but also fields `acModel` and `dcModel`.
 More precisely, once `acModel` and `dcModel` are created, the execution of functions will automatically trigger the update of these fields.
 ```@docs
 addBranch!
 statusBranch!